 A +1 Mindset facilitates increased revenue and customer satisfaction.
 When customers talk about your business to their friends, they’ll do so with excitement and gratitude.
 Your team will feel like heroes because they have the power to make someone’s day, every day.

 That’s the essence of the +1 Mindset: A team mentality that is always seeking to make a customer’s experience better.

-This doesn’t always mean an upsell.
+This doesn’t always mean making a product or program recommendation.
 It could mean a free sample, extra time spent finding the right fit, suggestions, or advice.
 It could mean going above and beyond, even in a small way, like using a customer’s first name at the register or helping them to their car with their bags.

-Without a +1 Mindset, you might feel commoditized.
+Without a +1 Mindset, your customers may feel commoditized.
 The experience your and your team are creating may feel transactional.